fenderglass/Flye/docs/USAGE.md

 can tollerate higher noise of SMS reads.

 The edges of repeat graph represent genomic sequence, and nodes define the junctions.
-All edges are classified into uniquue and repetitive.
+All edges are classified into unique and repetitive.
 The genome traverses the graph in an unknown way, so as each unique edge appears exactly once in this traversal.
 Repeat graphs are useful for repeat analysis and resolution - which are one of the key